 Each campus has their own guidelines for handling emergencies that include plans for sheltering in place, evacuating buildings, and similar.
 There are posters with this information spread across dorm halls, but people with vision impairments are not likely to be able to read it.
 For this reason, I suggest going to your campus’ emergency preparedness website to learn more about how to deal with individual incidents.
-For incidents that may require evacuation, read my post about evacuating a dorm room here.

 Should my parents sign up?

 My parents signed up to get phone and text alerts so they could stay up to date as what is going on.
 They signed up using the guest option on the alert website, since they do not have university login credentials.
 While 4 am phone calls might not always be pleasant, they prefer to know what is going on.
 During emergencies, they often encourage me to call security escorts so that I can get around safely.

 Have a plan to handle emergencies on campus

 While emergency alerts often include instructions on how to handle a particular emergency, it helps to have a plan about what to do beforehand.
 For example, if I get an alert about an upcoming snowstorm, I make sure that I can shelter in place and that I have enough food.
 If it’s an alert about a tornado or suspicious person, I clean out an area in my first floor dorm room that I can hide in.
 I also have a plan for handling power outages, which is outlined in my post on the topic.

 - Ten foods I take from the dining hall before a snowstorm

 Encourage your friends to sign up for alerts